 • mechanical stress

-If it is weakened, the result is:
+If it is weakened, it leads to:

 • sensitive teeth